New Zealand Scholarships

 Private and sometimes not-for-profit organizations that make it their business to coordinate, design and provide innovative and compelling abroad programs often also make their business to keep you coming back by offering great scholarship opportunities.

-The Institute for the International Education of Students (IES) is up there with the other leading competitors for abroad study programs.
+The Institute for the International Education of Students (IES) is another leading competitor for study abroad programs.
 Students wishing to study in New Zealand may choose a program in Auckland or Christchurch, one on the northern island and the other on the southernmost island.
-Scholarships available through IES are bountiful and awards may range from a few hundred bucks to $3,000.
-Among them:
+Several scholarship and grant opportunities are available through IES.
+Awards vary, and range from about $500 to $5,000 or more.
+Among the programs are merit based and diversity scholarships, need based aid, partner university scholarships, disability grants, legacy scholarships, public school grants and more.